 Finally, I slept amazing last night!
 Waking up this morning and getting moving was so easy.

 It was a short uphill them down to Unicoi Gap.
 Heavy Metal, Hangry Hatter, and I got lucky and got a ride from a lovely man named Darrell whose wife is doing the trail to.
-He dropped us off in town at the grocery store, just in time for a huge thunderstorm to hit town.
+He dropped us off in Hiawasse, the first town on the Appalachian Trail in Georgia, at the grocery store, just in time for a huge thunderstorm to hit town.

 After getting food we went to the gear store in town.
 I may have bought way too much food.
 Unfortunately they didn’t have any spandex shorts or shoes I wanted.
 I did get a pair of toe socks that Hoagie had suggested to help with my blisters in between my toes.

 From there we went to a Hiawassee Brew and got beer and burgers.
 It was great to eat food someone else cooked.
 A little tipsy I hitchhiked to the Holiday Inn Express and got a ride with this really nice soccer mom.
 When I arrived the entire lobby was filled with Hikers.

 I had found out early on there was only one washer and one dryer and when I checked in, hatter and I were sharing a room, I was able to get our laundry in right away.
 With help from the lovely cleaning staff I was able to get some free laundry detergent and change without going to the front desk where everyone was checking in.

 After that I showered laid out all my wet stuff in the room and just chilled out for the day.
 I got my blog are ready to put online with the help of my friend Claire, and had pizza for dinner.
 It hit the spot.

 Location: Steeltrap Gap

 Weather Conditions: Cold in the AM then sunny and warm